jacobvc/ESP32-Hardware-Boards/README.md

 This design consists of two 15 pin pin headers; ESP32-LEFT and ESP32-RIGHT, with wires and labels corresponding to pin functionality.
 They are not 'connected' to one-another and are generally intended to be used as a quick start in laying out a board for one or the other side of an esp32 Dev Module.

 ## ESP32 Lcd 3.5 Connectors
-This design connects one side of an esp32 Dev Module (ESP32-LEFT) to a LCD touch screen display.
+This design connects one side of an esp32 Dev Module (ESP32-RIGHT) to a LCD touch screen display.
 The display uses all of the GPIOs on that side except two.
 A four pin connector supports connecting the display mounted SD socket using a shared SPI.
 The two unused ports are routed to a four pin I2C connector.

 [Used with this display](http://www.lcdwiki.com/3.5inch_SPI_Module_ILI9488_SKU:MSP3520)

 ## ESP32 I/O Adapter
-This design connects the right side of an esp32 Dev Module to JST ZH 1.5mm keyed connectors.
+This design connects the left side of an esp32 Dev Module to JST ZH 1.5mm keyed connectors.
 The connectors include
 * 1 each 2 pin GS connector (switch)
 * 3 each 3 pin GVS connectors (potentiomer, servo motor, etc)
 * 1 each 4 pin GVSS connector (serial port)
 * 2 each 5 pin GVSSS connectors (thumb joystick)

 ## ESP32 Audio / Relay Adapter
-This design connects right side of an esp32 Dev Module to:
+This design connects left side of an esp32 Dev Module to:
 * A three channel relay board
 * A CD4066 based analog switch.
 Two channels of the CD4066 are connected to 3.5mm TRS (input / output) audio connectors, and the other two are available on a pair of 0.1 in center 3 pin headers.
 * A 3 pin G5VS connector intended to be used for Neopixel Matrix Display